Rumpunzel/rpg-thingy/playing-the-game/skill-tests/index.md

 A test has a difficulty, a number that defines how much Effort it takes to succeed on the test, otherwise the test is a failure.
 There are no tests without consequences.
 No matter if you succeed on a test or fail it, you will either get what you want and/or suffer a setback.
 Either way, after a test both the narrative and your character make progress, either by achieving your goal or by growing with your failures.

-## Simple Tests
+## Challenges

-Simple tests are the most basic form of test.
+Challenges are the most basic form of test.
 A test is simple when there is no other character or creature to directly or indirectly keep you from achieving your goal, or they are simply trying to keep you from achieving your goal without having any other goals of their own.

 {: .note-title }
-> Examples of Simple Tests
+> Examples of Challenges
 >
 > - Jumping a ravine
 > - Haggling with a merchant